 To make your bubble pipe, simply tear off a small piece of the coffee filter.
-Not a big piece at all.
 You know the size of a square of toilet paper?
 Probably about a quarter of that size.

 Place that piece of coffee filter over the end of the straw and twist the loose stuff snugly around the straw.